davidmfoley/isolate-react/README.md

 Want to test your custom hooks?
 This library doesn't do that, but there is one that does:

-If you want to test your custom react hooks outside of the component lifecycle, you should use [isolate-hooks](https://www.npmjs.com/package/isolate-hooks) -- this library is for testing your react functional components that *use* hooks.
+If you want to test your custom react hooks outside of the component lifecycle, you should use [isolate-hooks](https://www.npmjs.com/package/isolate-hooks) -- this library is for testing your react functional components that _use_ hooks.

-### No support for rendering child components (like react-testing-library and enzyme mount) (yet)

-If this is a feature you want, please upvote/comment on [this issue](https://github.com/davidmfoley/isolate-components/issues/4).

 ## Why does it exist?